Interview with Gulf World Marine Park and Gulf World Marine Institute in Panama City Beach

 It was a hot and humid late summer day when we had the pleasure of speaking with the awesome people at both Gulf World Marine Park as well as Gulf World Marine Institute.
 The park and institute are two completely separate organizations but they share common goals and facilities in Panama City Beach, FL.
 Specifically, we spoke with Lauren Albrittain who is the Stranding Coordinator for Gulf World Marine Institute as well as Dr. Lydia Staggs who is the senior veterinarian for both the Park and Institute.
 Together, they help care for sea turtles, dolphins and all types of animals in Northwest Florida.

 We also had the pleasure of speaking with Sam Tuno.
 She is the Sales and Marketing Manager at Gulf World and was the main person responsible for putting this exclusive interview together.
+For that, we are extremely thankful and Sam was also kind enough to give 30A Prime Members a Gulf World Coupon good for 10% OFF which you’ll be able to access at the end of this article.
 So without further ado, let’s get started with our interview at Gulf World in Panama City Beach…

 Q and A’s from our Interview with Lauren Albrittain and Dr. Lydia Staggs of Gulf World Panama City Beach